The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 In this section, we summarize our model design and the principal outcomes.
 This work concentrates on the dynamic evolution after the planet formation process.
-We insert planets sequentially at the beginning of the simulation with fixed masses following \tb{data_agol}. \cite{OrmelEtal2017}, \cite{SchoonenbergEtal2019} and \cite{LinEtal2021} hypothesize that the TRAPPIST-1 planets are formed at the snowline (${\approx}0.1$\,au) and quickly accreted material.
-However, in the context of this work planets could also have formed further out; we simply fix the mass of every planets during the simulation.
+We insert planets sequentially at the beginning of the simulation with fixed masses following \tb{data_agol}. \cite{OrmelEtal2017}, \cite{SchoonenbergEtal2019} and \cite{LinEtal2021} hypothesize that the TRAPPIST-1 planets are formed at the snowline (${\approx}0.1$\,au) and quickly accreted material, while \citet{ColemanEtal2019} and \citet{BurnEtal2021} initialize many planetary embryos in the disc to grow them to TRAPPIST-1 planets.
+In the context of this work planets could also have formed further out; but we simply fix the mass of every planets during the simulation.

 Due to type~I migration \citep{TanakaEtal2002}, planets migrate towards the host star when they grow massive enough and stop at the disc truncation radius.
 The migration speed is so fast that planets tend to be trapped in first order MMR while avoiding the higher-order MMR.
 Therefore, we initialize every new planet just beyond the 2:1 MMR location of the outermost planet by default.
-Still, by virtue of the short formation time, planets may be born near 3:2 and 4:3 period ratios with the inner planet \citep{LinEtal2021}.
+Still, by virtue of the short formation time \citep{LinEtal2021} planets may be born near 3:2 and 4:3 period ratios with the inner planet.
 Therefore, it is possible that planets are born at locations within the 3:2 MMR.
 We investigate whether this imprint of planet formation is needed to reproduce the orbital configuration.

 Therefore, our first step is to park all planets in a chain of first order MMR, i.e., 3:2, 3:2, 3:2, 3:2, 4:3, 3:2 (hereafter referred to as Objective~I).
 However, this contrasts the present-day dynamical state where the period ratio of planets c/b and d/c are 8/5 and 5/3, respectively, i.e., close to higher-order MMRs.
 Our second step is to evolve the first order MMR chain to the 8:5, 5:3, 3:2, 3:2, 4:3, 3:2 period ratios chain (hereafter Objective~II).
-We separate the simulation into four stages as introduced in \fg{stages}.
+We separate the simulation into three stages as introduced in \fg{old_model}.